This post was originally published in March 2019. Updated in January 2023.

 - Thyroid disorder.

-The first remedy to reduce sweat is to use antiperspirants.
+The first remedy to stop sweat is to use antiperspirants.
 Use the one that you apply under your arms, you’re going to get the same effect.
 Or you can use antiperspirant lotion or gel that suits your hands.

-Antiperspirants can reduce clamminess effectively. you can use a regular-strength antiperspirant.
+So what to use?
+You can use a regular-strength antiperspirant.
 If it doesn’t work, switch to a clinical-strength antiperspirant.

 Apply antiperspirant at night to give time to your hands to absorb it well.
 Also, the trick is to find the best time to use it as antiperspirants should be applied to dry hands.
 Applying it to sweaty hands won’t keep your hands dry.